-Step 1: Register with EVI to reserve your seat, purchase materials, and access attendance certificate.
+Step 1: Register with EVI to reserve your seat.

 Step 2: Pay tuition to course host through payment link or direct email to course host.

 Date: 2019/03/03 to 2019/03/03 (YYYY/MM/DD) Time: Registration 9.45-10.30am; Course runs from 10:30am-5:00pm including short Open Session Cost: £110; £85 Early Bird rate if booked before 01 Jan Language: English